gblachonupg/electron-screenshare-opentok/README.md

-The main.js just create the electron window and start the express server.
+The main.js just creates the electron window and start the express server.

 As you can see in the app/src/js/app.js, i use the same constraints in both my video elemnt an in opentok but in the video element, i get the screen display rather than in opentok, i have the user camera (default one i guess)